aarchangel64/Phoenix/README.md

 #Phoenix

-An autonomous fire-fighting drone made for PennApps XX by Shrey Pasricha, Ryan Lee, Michael Wu, and Jaclyn Chen.
+An autonomous fire-fighting drone made for PennApps XX.